 We follow up our events with an anonymous online survey for volunteers asking what we did well and where we could improve.
 People really seem to respond well when they know that we care about their experience and we appreciate and value their time. —Kristen P.

-8. Find out which parents may need babysitters.
+9. Find out which parent volunteers may need babysitters.

 I've found a friend willing to babysit for a parent volunteer with a toddler so she could occasionally volunteer during the school day. —Rebecca A.